gmirsky/zth-k8s-postgresql/README.md

 ![GitHubRunners](./images/GitHubRunners.png)

-You can use this `demonstration-workflow.yml` to test the commuincation between your repoistory and your locally hosted runners.
+You can use this `demonstration-workflow.yml` to test the communication between your repository and your locally hosted runners.
 This workflow does nothing but print out some messages in the workflow.
 You can manually trigger this off via the GitHub Actions panel for the repository.

 ```yaml
 ---